kubernetes/enhancements/keps/sig-auth/3299-kms-v2-improvements/README.md

 	// desired state will result in the etcd data being in an undefined state EncryptionConfigurationHash Hash `json:"encryptionConfigurationHash" protobuf:"bytes,1,opt,name=encryptionConfigurationHash"`

-	// all resources that are encrypted are represented as idividual items in this list
+	// all resources that are encrypted are represented as individual items in this list
 	// note that this may get problamtic if we support */* Resources []EncryptionStateResource `json:"resources" protobuf:"bytes,2,opt,name=resources"`